top of page

 Tip 1: Forgive yourself

 Stop putting yourself down and dwelling in the past, focus on the present and what you can control now.
-We all get thoughts like, “I should’ve quit my job”, “I could’ve started my own business or I shouldn’t have” or “why can’t I meet my deadlines”; “I can’t get anything done” and the list goes on.
+We all get thoughts like, “I should’ve quit my job”, “I could’ve started my own business or I shouldn’t have” or “Why can’t I meet my deadlines”; “I can’t get anything done” and the list goes on.
 We keep feeding our minds with all these endless negative excuses and self-sabotaging ourselves, which ends up costing us our psychological well-being.

 Simply forgive yourself and determine what you have been avoiding or putting off – stress, fear, worry, lack of community and accountability, etc. Be real with yourself and allow your conscious mind to be in charge.
-Embrace your vulnerability and come to terms with them.
+Embrace your vulnerability and come to terms with it.
 Think of what steps can you take to overcome your drawbacks.

 Tip 2: Practice mindfulness